Adarsh-kumar/1B-Row-Challenge/README.md

 # 1 Billion Row Challenge Solution

-This Go application is designed to process a large dataset efficiently, specifically targeting the 1 billion row challenge.
-The program reads data from a file, processes it in chunks using multiple goroutines, and calculates statistics for each city based on the temperature data provided.
+This Go application is designed to solve the 1B row challenge (https://1brc.dev/).
+The program reads data from a file, processes it in chunks using multiple goroutines, and calculates statistics for each city based on the temperature data provided and finally aggregates these statistics.

 ## Features

 - **Chunked Processing:** Reads and processes data in chunks to handle large files efficiently.
-- **Concurrency:** Utilizes multiple goroutines to parallelize data processing, optimizing performance.
+- **Concurrency:** Utilizes multiple goroutines pipeliing to parallelize data processing, optimizing performance.
 - **Memory Profiling:** Supports memory profiling to analyze and optimize memory usage.
 - **CPU Profiling:** Supports CPU profiling to analyze and optimize performance.
 - **Efficient Statistics Calculation:** Computes minimum, maximum, and average temperatures for each city.